Unknown Mid-Cap Canadian EIM Developer Has A 56% Upside

 Conclusion

 Open Text Corp. is a hidden gem in the application software industry.
 With a history of strong financial growth, strong fundamental drivers, and a strong potential for strong cash flow growth in the future, Open Text will continue to grow as a leader in EIM software development.
-Open Text is severely undervalued based on its relative valuation compared to peers, and the discount between trading value and intrinsic value, which can provide a very strong opportunity for an investor in the long run.
+Open Text is severely undervalued based on its relative valuation compared to peers and the discount between trading value and intrinsic value, which can provide a very strong opportunity for an investor in the long run.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.